saucelabs-training/demo-java/appium-examples/src/test/java/com/appium_app/biometric_login/README.md

 expression.
 > NOTE: Make sure you are in the folder `appium-examples` when you execute this command

-## Run tests on iOS Simulators in the Sauce Labs Emulator Cloud
+## Run tests on Sauce Labs iOS Emulator
 If you want to run the tests on Sauce Labs iOS simulators then you can run the Android test with

     // If using the US DC